reeen-git/reeen-git/README.md

 I'm a Junior IOS Developer.

-I've been learning Swift and IOS Devlopment for one and a half years.
+I've been learning Swift and IOS Devlopment for 2years.

 I wanna be つよつよ(pro) IOS Developer.